Best leaf blower to make light work of tidying

 Best quiet leaf blower

-The key thing to note about this Stihl BGA 57 leaf blower is that it is extremely quiet, so quiet that you won't need ear protectors when in use, making it safer to use.
+The key thing to note about this Stihl BGA 57 leaf blower is that it is extremely quiet, so quiet that you won't need ear protectors when in use, making it safer to use - and meaning you won't annoy the neighbours.
 The adjustable blower tube means you can extend the length to find the perfect working height for ultimate comfort.

 Pros